antmordel/emotions-plugin/README.md

     http://lcc.uma.es/~amoreno/e-motions/

 # Changelog
+### 2.3.0
+- Added a file to store the last launch configuration.
+To read an existing launch configuration, just select the project in which e-Motions was fired and press the e-Motions button afterwords.
 ### 2.1.0
 - Added full support for Palladio specifications.
 We provided [an explicit behavior for the Palladio Component Model][1].
 In that paper, transformations performing the flattening of the input Palladio models had to be independently executed.
 In the current version of the tool, we provide a new button ![palladio button](https://raw.githubusercontent.com/e-motions/e-motions_plugin/master/e-motions_plugin/icons/palladio.png) that triggers its execution automatically.
 - Since fulfilling the *Palladio in e-Motions* dialog is quite cumbersome, the last launch is saved so that it can be re-used.
 The project containing the file with the rules should be selected before triggering the *Palladio in e-Motions* dialog.